 A principal repository for the study of Drew Pearson.
 Much of Pearson's estate of documents and broadcasts were donated to this library.
 Included in the collection are no less than 889 audio tapes for Pearson radio broadcasts for the period 1955-69, as well as 82 film titles, and myriad documentation reflecting Pearson's career as a journalist.
 Request copies of the finding aids for these materials.
 For a "Drew Pearson Oral History Interview" (pdf file, April 10, 1969) conducted by Joe B. Frantz, see "Oral Histories" page of the LBJ Library Web site.
 In the LBJ Library Manuscript Archives are a series of Pearson radio scripts (with finding aid) for his broadcasts representing the 1930s-1960s.
 See also Washington Merry-Go-Round World of Drew Pearson: An Exhibition at the Lyndon Baines Johnson Library & Museum, April 4 - September 27, 1987 (Austin, Texas: Lyndon Baines Johnson Library and Museum, 1987) for books, drawings, lecture flyers, manuscripts, newspapers, paintings, photographs, radio and television broadcasts, and other materials by and about Pearson.

-This collection includes approximately 350 ABC audio sound recordings of 15-minute radio broadcasts by Pearson numbering approximately 350 items spanning May 13, 1945 to December 28, 1952.
+Washington D.C."Columns and Columnists."
+Record Group 216, boxes 336, 557-558.
+Includes information on Drew Pearson columns during the 1940s.
+This collection also includes approximately 350 ABC audio sound recordings of 15-minute radio broadcasts by Pearson numbering approximately 350 items spanning May 13, 1945 to December 28, 1952.
 Items are typically titled simply "Drew Pearson" on 3 x 5 cards with times of broadcast noted.